gosuda/httpwrap/README.md

 When a handler in your application returns an error created by these functions (e.g., `httperror.New()` or `httperror.BadRequest()`), the respective wrapper will use the `statusCode` and `message` from this error to formulate the HTTP response.
 If a handler returns any other standard Go error, the wrappers will default to sending a 500 Internal Server Error.

-## RFC7807 Problem Details
+## Problem Details for HTTP APIs

-The package also implements the [RFC7807 Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807) specification, providing a standardized way to describe problems that occurred during HTTP requests.
+The `httperror` package implements both RFC7807 and RFC9457 specifications for Problem Details for HTTP APIs, providing standardized ways to describe problems that occurred during HTTP requests.

+### RFC7807 Problem Details (Legacy)

+[RFC7807](https://tools.ietf.org/html/rfc7807) was the original specification for Problem Details for HTTP APIs.
+It provides a standardized format for describing HTTP API errors.

-### RFC7807Error Struct
+#### RFC7807Error Struct

 The `RFC7807Error` struct implements the error interface and follows the RFC7807 standard with the following fields: